Descent098/compsci/compsci-kb/programming/Encodings.md

 ## Lookup-Based encodings

-Lookup based encodings use some sort of [[Programming/Basics#Collections (TODO)|collection]] to provide a mapping of keys-> values.
+Lookup based encodings use some sort of [[Programming/Basics#Collections|collection]] to provide a mapping of keys-> values.
 This could be a number representing a letter, or even a word.
 Whatever the semantics the idea is that you start with a certain input, run it through an encoding, and then have some way to take the encoding and convert it back to the input text!

 ### Text & File encoders

 The most common use for lookup-based encoders is text and file encoding.
-Every file you open, every webpage you look at, all of them will have a certian encoding to the file that facilitates the text you see on screen.
+Every file you open, every webpage you look at, all of them will have a certain encoding to the file that facilitates the text you see on screen.

 #### ASCII

 ASCII (American Standard Code for Information Interchange) is one of the simplest of the text encoding systems.
-Essentailly it's used to map integers to characters.
+Essentially it's used to map integers to characters.
 It has 255 values (in the extended version, 128 in the original), which allows it to represent 255 characters using only numbers.
 A full table can be found [here](https://www.asciitable.com/), but for example we could do a simple python implementation with a subset of the ascii characters:

 ```python
 ASCII_TABLE ={ # This would normally have all 128 or 256 values